 "We are excited to begin serving the residents of Moon Townshi with a one-stop shopping experience," he said in an Email.

-In June, the Moon Board of Supervisors approved a settlement agreement with Walmart Stores Inc. in a 3-1 vote.
+In June, the agreement with Walmart Stores Inc. in a 3-1 vote.
 The township and retail chain had been embroiled in a months-long lawsuit about rooftop and road specifications for the building.
 Walmart sued the township in 2010 to amend several conditions of the township's land-development plan for the project.